loveencounterflow/pipedreams/README.md

 with pipelined data 'right below' the pipeline definition, always do that from inside a stream transform.

-Here's an example from `src/tests.coffee`: we create a stream, define a pipeline to split the text into lines and collect those lines into a list;
+<strike>Here's an example from `src/tests.coffee`: we create a stream, define a pipeline to split the text into
-then, we write a multi-line string to it and end the stream.
+lines and collect those lines into a list; then, we write a multi-line string to it and end the stream.
 When we now look at what's ended up in the collector, we find that the last line is missing.
 This may come as a surprise, since nothing in the code suggests that the thing should not work in a simple top-down manner:

 ```coffee
 @[ "(v4) new_stream_from_text doesn't work synchronously" ] = ( T, done ) ->